Click OK to log in and restart your reservation.

 Emotional support and service animals cannot:

-Emotional support and service animals must be trained to behave properly in public; they must be tethered by leash and / or harness and under your control at all times.
-Animals won’t be permitted in the cabin if they display any form of disruptive behavior that can’t be successfully corrected or controlled, including but not limited to:
+Emotional support and service animals must be trained to behave properly in public and they won’t be permitted in the cabin if they display any form of disruptive behavior that can’t be successfully corrected or controlled, including but not limited to:

 If this behavior is observed at any point during your journey and isn't corrected or controlled, the animal will be considered a pet and all pet requirements and applicable fees will apply.